Book Recommendation – Popular Local History

 Overdue alerts will go out at 7 days overdue, 14 days overdue, and 21 days overdue.
 First and second notice will be via email.
 Third notices will be via postal mail.
 At 30 days the item will be switched to lost.

-To borrow technology devices from our library, patrons must have a history of borrowing materials for at least one month.
+To borrow Experience Passes from our library, patrons must have a history of borrowing materials for at least one month.
 This policy ensures responsible usage and availability for all patrons.
-Devices include Chromebooks, hotspots, and kid tablets, each with a specific loan period.
-Overdue returns of technology devices are subject to strict penalties, including potential suspension of borrowing privileges for six months if returned 7 days or more overdue.
+Overdue returns of Experience Passes are subject to strict penalties, including suspension of borrowing privileges for six months after three late returns.

 Visit us today or explore our online catalog to dive into a world of knowledge and entertainment.
 Whether you’re looking for the latest bestsellers, educational resources, or exciting new technology to borrow, our library has something for everyone.
 Don’t miss out on the opportunity to enrich your life with our diverse collection.